Digital Accessibility: Making Digital Content Work for Everyone

 Apart from the “accessibility to all” issue, you also invite penalties and monetary damages to your business if you fail to adhere to the accessibility guidelines.
 The Americans with Disabilities Act (ADA) has highlighted website accessibility significantly.
 After digitalization gained popularity, the term ADA website compliance became common.
 According to that, you need to make your websites, applications (apps), or other digital properties accessible to every userRegardless of their abilities.
 And if you fail to comply with the rules, you are faced with penalties and other harsh expenses.
 Your business will be ordered to pay legal fees, and you will need to make the necessary fixes.

-2. Operable – Operable content means users can successfully navigate through buttons, controls, and navigation tools.
-Even when users use assistive technologies like screen readers or Braille displays, they should be able to operate the digital content without any hassles.To make digital content more operable, you should focus on the following:
+2. Operable – Operable content means users can successfully navigate through buttons, controls, and navigation tools without any hassles, even when they use assistive technologies like screen readers or Braille displays.
+For example, People with physical disabilities navigating through a website using voice commands.

 What is the Difference Between Web Accessibility and Digital Accessibility?